 5. Package Forwarding or Reshipping Job Scams

-Here’s another work from home scam that may actually make job seekers who fall for them criminals.
+Here’s another work from home scam that may actually make the job seekers who fall for them become convicted felons.

-It has many names: package forwarding, re-shipping, package processing, and postal forwarding.
+It has many names: package forwarding, reshipping, package processing, and postal forwarding.
 The scam is presented as a job offer and is usually done around the Christmas season as there are plenty of packages being sent during this time.

-Those willing to do the “job” receive packages, which they will then send to another location (usually a foreign country).
+Those willing to do the “job” receive packages, which they will repackage and then send to another location (usually a foreign country).